Aliyodaboy/Book-Notes/Muqaddima_Ibn_Salah.md

 When a scholar says "هَذَا حَدِيثٌ صَحِيحٌ" -> meets the 5 conditions, not that it is definitively from Nabi SAW.
 This nuance gives wiggle room for scholars.
 Therefore, you see scholars not going along with a Sahih hadith sometimes.

 He reasons for the above because Sahih only means one trustworthy person narrated it and they are capable of error.
-He adds the last clause to exclude khabrul wahid which the Ummah has accepted.
+He adds the last clause to exclude sahih khabrul wahid which the Ummah has accepted and its mutawatir in concept and treated as it.
 (Similar to the concept of Mashur in Hanafi Usul) He does this to respond to the possible objection of someone saying but we have Sahih khabrul wahid which are treated as definitive.

 ### فَوَائِدُ مُهِمَّةٌ